TomObungu/mathematics.md/Further Mathematics/Vectors/Line Of Intersection between planes.md

 The line of intersection between two planes will have a direction vector that is perpendicular to both planes.
 Thus this means the directions vector will be the cross product of the normal of plane $\Pi_{1}$ and plane $\Pi_{2}$.

+Thus to form the line you need another point on the plane.
+To get another point on the plane, simply substitute x = 0 for the plane formula in Cartesian form then solve from the coordinates $y$ and $z$.
+If this doesn't work i.e the plane is parallel the x-axis.
+Then substitute y = 0, or z = 0.
+Usually you can tell if plane is parallel to the an axis if the